Skip to content

 If the person lacks capacity the recommendation should reflect the views of any:

-1. Donee of a Lasting Power of Attorney authorised to make the decision; or
+1. Attorney authorised to make the decision; or

 2. Any Deputy authorised to make the decision.